MButros/MButros.github.io/_pages/about me.md

 * Reading
   * Click on the [Books](https://mbutros.github.io/books/) link for a list of books I enjoyed reading and some recommendations
 * Listening to music
-  * Mostly Arabic music, but I listen to all types of music from around teh world
+  * Mostly Arabic music, but I listen to all types of music from around the world
 * Cooking
 * Martial arts:
   * aikido